 - Best Luxury Hotels in Bali for Families: The Laguna Resort & Spa (Nusa Dua) • Holiday Inn Resort (Tanjung Benoa) • Hard Rock Hotel Bali (Kuta)

-- Best Budget Hotels in Bali for Families: Febri’s Hotel And Spa (Kuta) • Best Western Kuta Beach (Kuta)
+- Best Cheap Hotels in Bali for Families: Febri’s Hotel And Spa (Kuta) • Best Western Kuta Beach (Kuta)

 - Bali Hotels with Water Slides: Holiday Inn Resort Bali Benoa • Hilton Bali Resort • Hard Rock Hotel Bali • Padma Resort Bali • Bali Dynasty Resort • Prime Plaza Suites Sanur